 What is Linkbaiting and Why do I Care?

 Linkbait is the holy grail of content.
 The term is used to describe unique content that attracts links mostly organically.
-Obviously, a big part of any content marketing is the marketing side – but with good linkbait, the idea is to do some marketing upfront and hope that after the initial push, a piece of content wll start attracting links organically.
+Obviously, a big part of any content marketing is the marketing side – but with good linkbait, the idea is to do some marketing upfront and hope that after the initial push, a piece of content will start attracting links organically.
+This article sets out the basics of linkbaiting, what is linkbaiting and linkbait examples.

 Linkbait can come in many shapes; evergreen articles, killer infographics, lists, video, etc… but regardless of the medium, what truly separates linkbait from the rest of the Internet clutter is its usefulness (in most cases).
 In rare cases, good linkbait can be created without the content being all that useful – the two main ways to achieve this are egobait and controversy-bait/troll-bait.